It’s time to say eNOugh.

 Victims of domestic violence who are undocumented are often afraid to call the police out of fear that they will be deported.
 Abusers often use this threat as a tactic of power and control to silence immigrant victims of domestic violence.
 While it is true that some immigrant victims of domestic violence still face discrimination by law enforcement and the justice system, the reality is that the United States has put protections in place for immigrant victims of domestic violence to encourage them to call the police when they are being abused by their partner.
 The vast majority of law enforcement officials want immigrant victims to call them for help when they are being abused so they can protect victims and their children and hold abusers accountable.
 Victims of domestic violence will not be deported simply for reporting that they are a victim of crime.

 In addition to being a victim of a crime, an applicant for a U visa will have to prove that h/she suffered substantial physical or mental abuse because of that particular crime and that h/he has been helpful to law enforcement in the investigation or prosecution of the criminal activity.
-To prove this “helpfulness” requirement, a victim must obtain a certification from law enforcement.
+To prove this “helpfulness” requirement, a victim must obtain a certification from law enforcement, judge, prosecutor, or other government agency designee.
 Therefore it is important to understand that in order to qualify for a U Visa, there must be an investigation into the criminal activity and/or a prosecution of the criminal activity.
 The victim must have cooperated with law enforcement in the investigation of the crime, and if the crime was prosecuted, the victim must also have been helpful in the prosecution of the crime.
 Helpfulness generally means answering questions asked by the police, meeting with the district attorney’s office when requested, and attending court when requested.
 It also included updating law enforcement and the District Attorney’s office with contact information when a victim moves or changes phone numbers.

 There are many reasons why a victim of domestic violence might not want to report a crime to the police or participate in prosecution, particularly when the offender does not have legal status in the United States, as doing so may result in the offender’s deportation.
 There is no one right way for a victim to ensure her/his safety.
 But it is an important consideration for a victim to understand that s/he will not be deported for reporting a crime and s/he will not be eligible for a U Visa unless they do report the crime and participate in the prosecution, if the case is prosecuted.